canonical-ols/snapstore-snap-docs/docs/how-to/high-availability.md

 an existing Enterprise Store.

-Once the above steps are completed, at a high-level, we first need to need to move the reverse proxy from the internal Nginx instance on the Enterprise Store unit to an external reverse proxy, and then switch the traffic of incoming devices/clients to use the newly set up external reverse proxy.
+Once the above steps are completed, at a high-level, we first need to move the reverse proxy from the internal Nginx instance on the Enterprise Store unit to an external reverse proxy, and then switch the traffic of incoming devices/clients to use the newly set up external reverse proxy.